 When launched, it will become the most luxurious SUV on offer.
 “It represents the pinnacle of desirability to bring even higher levels of refinement to the world’s finest luxury sports utility vehicle,” claims Land Rover

 The Range Rover LWB variant will be unveiled at the Los Angeles Motor Show next month.
-The customers will be given the choice to order the LWB with traditional bench seat at the rear or with executive-style seats that can recline to 17 degrees complemented with a feature called Passenger Seat Away slides the front seat forward to provide additional space and comfort.
+The customers will be given a choice to order the LWB with a traditional bench seat at the rear or with executive-style seats that can recline to 17 degrees complemented with a feature called Passenger Seat Away slides the front seat forward to provide additional space and comfort.